situmtech/cordova/README.md

 #### - requestNavigationUpdates

 Necessary step to request progress.
 Alone this method does not provide progress object.
 You must feed navigation API with location, as indicated on updateNavigationWithLocation section.
+When you start feeding locations you can receive [NavigationProgress](https://developers.situm.com/sdk_documentation/cordova/jsdoc/latest/global.html#NavigationProgress) or other of the results described below

 ```js
 // Navigation request with example values